diambra/arena/README.md

 ## Reinforcement Learning Libs Compatibility

 DIAMBRA Arena is built to maximize compatibility will all major Reinforcement Learning libraries.
-It natively provides interfaces with the two most import packages: Stable Baselines (both version 2 and 3) and Ray RLlib.
-Their usage is illustrated in detail in the <a href="https://docs.diambra.ai/handsonreinforcementlearning/" target="_blank">documentation</a> and in the <a href="https://github.com/diambra/agents" target="_blank">DIAMBRA Agents repository</a>.
+It natively provides interfaces with the two most import packages: Stable Baselines 3 and Ray RLlib, while Stable Baselines is also available but deprecated.
+Their usage is illustrated in detail in the <a href="https://docs.diambra.ai/handsonreinforcementlearning/" target="_blank">documentation</a> and in the <a href="https://github.com/diambra/agents" target="_blank">DIAMBRA Agents</a>  repository.
 It can easily be interfaced with any other package in a similar way.

-Native interfaces, that can be installed with the dedicated options listed below, have been tested with the following versions:
+Native interfaces, installed with the specific options listed below, are tested with the following versions:

 - Stable Baselines 3 | `pip install diambra-arena[stable-baselines3]` (<a href="https://stable-baselines3.readthedocs.io/en/master/index.html" target="_blank">Docs</a> - <a href="https://github.com/DLR-RM/stable-baselines3" target="_blank">GitHub</a> - <a href="https://pypi.org/project/stable-baselines3/" target="_blank">Pypi</a>): 1.6.1
 - Ray RLlib | `pip install diambra-arena[ray-rllib]` (<a href="https://docs.ray.io/en/latest/index.html" target="_blank">Docs</a> - <a href="https://github.com/ray-project/ray" target="_blank">GitHub</a> - <a href="https://pypi.org/project/ray/" target="_blank">Pypi</a>): 2.0.0